Thick and delicious vegan peanut butter chocolate chip cookies! Rich and decadent and loaded with peanut butter flavor and chocolate chunks.

 I used 3 Tablespoons to get my cookie dough to the consistency you see here, you might need to use a tiny bit less.
 Some brands of peanut butter are oilier/have a higher water content, and the same goes for certain brands of vegan butters, so just bear that in mind.
 You want the cookie dough to be a consistency that easily rolls into balls but isn’t too wet.

-When I made my original peanut butter cookie recipe that these are based on, I flattened the cookies out with a fork before baking (and I also rolled the balls in sugar first), I did neither of those things for this batch.
+Flatten with a fork if you want a crunchier cookie.
+When I made my original peanut butter cookie recipe that these are based on, I flattened the cookies out with a fork before baking (and I also rolled the balls in sugar first), I did neither of those things for these cookies.

 I did test a batch of these cookies rolled in sugar and flattened with a fork and it resulted in an all round (more even) crunchier cookie, so it’s about what you prefer.
 Both are great in my opinion, so it’s nice to have both options.

 If you’d like to make these cookies gluten-free then switch the all purpose flour for a gluten-free all purpose baking blend.
 This simple switch works great.

 Storing and Freezing

 Keep them covered at room temperature where they will stay fresh for up to a week!
 They are also freezer friendly for up to 3 months.
 Thaw them in the fridge.

 - Vegan Chocolate Chip Oatmeal Cookies

 - Vegan Sugar Cookies